blumaa/filmections/supabase/SECURITY.md

 ## Overview

-Filmections uses a **single-admin model** where one logged-in user (you) has full administrative privileges, while public users can play published puzzles using the anon key without logging in.
+Filmecules uses a **single-admin model** where one logged-in user (you) has full administrative privileges, while public users can play published puzzles using the anon key without logging in.

 ## IMPORTANT: Supabase Authentication Levels